 - Senior Research Fellow, Magdalene College, University of Cambridge.

-- Research Associate, Department of Sociology.
+- Research Associate, Department of Sociology, University of Cambridge

 - Honorary research fellow, WHO-ECOHOST, London School of Hygiene and Tropical Medicine, London.

 - Supervisor - MPhil in Sociology - recent students: Sara Troedsson (Assessing the Relationship Between Workplace Presenteeism, Mental Health and Wellbeing in the United Kingdom and Marieke Botman (Designing and conducting a qualitative research project, aiming to explore challenges and best practices in mental health service provision for Syrian refugees in the United Kingdom and the Netherlands)